Web Design - Deposits and Payments

-This policy represents your web design agreement with 123 Simples, in addition to all emails exchanged between us and yourselves.
+This policy represents your web hosting agreement with 123 Simples, in addition to all emails exchanged between us and yourselves.
 Please retain your emails for future reference in the unlikely event of any dispute.
+This policy is subject to change, so please check regularly for updates.
 This policy is in addition to our

 Web Design > General Terms & Conditions